-However, Bessie’s hatred for the bounds of gravity could not be overcome and she saved up money to get a flying licence in France.
-She did it on a Nieuport 82 E.2 trainer, a plane that the military had considered to be trash way back in 1914, when aviation was considered to be an elaborate form of suicide.
+However, Bessie’s hatred for the bounds of gravity could not be overcome and she saved up money to get a flying license in France.
+She did it on a Nieuport 82 E.2 trainer, a plane that the military had considered being trash way back in 1914 when aviation was considered to be an elaborate form of suicide.
 To advance the case of female and minority fliers, she became an exhibition pilot and was quite popular at that.
 However, Bessie died in 1926 while testing a new plane.

 4. The Night Witches

 Naturally, once you get a female aviator, you’re not that far off from a female combat aviator.
 So while Jacqueline Cochran was asking the males of the US military establishment to maybe allow women into non-combat flying roles, Stalin was authorizing the creation of three all-female air force units (granted, this was done out of desperation, and not of any high-minded ideals that Uncle Joe might have held).